 Variable pay and fixed pay are two entirely different components of your CTC.
 Here’s an overview of the differences between these two.

 This sums up the fundamental details about what variable salary means and how it works.
 If your company offers variable pay for your role, get to know how the variable component is calculated.
-This way, you can take measures to maximize your variable salary as much as possible.
+This way, you can take measures to maximise your variable salary as much as possible.

 Let’s say your company offers variable incentives linked with your sales performance.
 More specifically, say you are eligible to receive 5% of any sales you execute over the value of ₹10 lakhs.